Ripper Wealth

 What is the inflation-indexed CGT method?

-Under the new method, your cost base is adjusted for CPI (inflation) using ABS data.
-You only pay tax on the real gain above inflation.
-A 30% minimum tax rate applies to this real gain.
-This is designed to ensure investors only pay tax on real gains, not inflation.
+Under the new method, your cost base for the post-2027 slice is adjusted for CPI inflation using ABS data.
+You only pay tax on the real gain above inflation, with a 30% minimum tax rate applying to that real gain.
+For assets held before 1 July 2027, the cost base for the post-2027 slice is the asset's market value at 1 July 2027, not the original purchase price.
+This ensures investors are only taxed on real economic gains, not returns that merely kept pace with inflation.

 Use Our Updated Calculators

-All three Budget 2026-27 changes are now reflected in our free calculators.
+All Budget 2026-27 changes are reflected in our free calculators.
 No sign-in required.

 This article is for general educational purposes only and does not constitute financial, tax, or legal advice.
 Ripper Wealth is not a licensed financial adviser.
 Always consult a registered tax agent or financial adviser for advice specific to your situation.
 Source: Australian Federal Budget 2026-27, budget.gov.au.